Alejogb1/job-board/blog-data/why-is-mnist-shard-access-causing-an-indexerror.md

 id: "why-is-mnist-shard-access-causing-an-indexerror"
 ---

-Okay, let's break down why you're likely seeing that `indexerror` when accessing mnist shards, because trust me, I've seen this specific error more times than I care to remember.
+, let's break down why you're likely seeing that `indexerror` when accessing mnist shards, because trust me, I've seen this specific error more times than I care to remember.
 It almost always boils down to a mismatch between how you're slicing your data and how the mnist dataset is structured, especially when dealing with sharding.
 Consider this a kind of post-mortem analysis from a scenario I encountered a few years back while building a distributed training pipeline for image recognition.

 The core issue here isn't actually with the mnist dataset itself, but how we typically interact with it through libraries like tensorflow or pytorch datasets.
 The dataset, essentially, is a large array of images and corresponding labels.
 Sharding, on the other hand, divides this large array into smaller, manageable pieces, usually for distributed processing or easier loading.
 The `indexerror` pops up when we mistakenly try to access an index that falls *outside* the boundaries of a particular shard, essentially trying to access data that's not there.